Mexico City International Airport: Statistics

-In 2024, Mexico City International Airport handled 45,359,485 passengers, making it the busiest airport in Mexico and the third-busiest in Latin America.
+In 2025, Mexico City International Airport handled 44,605,800 passengers, making it the busiest airport in Mexico and the third-busiest in Latin America.
 It held the top spot in the region from 2016 to 2023 but its market share dropped since the opening of Mexico City-AIFA International Airport.
 It remains the busiest airport in North America outside the United States.
 On a typical day, over 120,000 passengers travel through the airport.

-The broader Mexico City Airport System, which includes Mexico City-AIFA International Airport and Toluca International Airport, handled 53,411,587 passengers in 2024, making it the second-busiest metropolitan airport system in Latin America and 34th globally.
+The broader Mexico City Airport System, which includes Mexico City-AIFA International Airport and Toluca International Airport, handled 53,591,517 passengers in 2025, making it the second-busiest metropolitan airport system in Latin America and 34th globally.

-For international traffic, the airport served 17,116,325 passengers, ranking second in Mexico and third in Latin America.
+For international traffic, the airport served 17,482,146 passengers, ranking second in Mexico and third in Latin America.
 The Shenzhen–Mexico City route by China Southern ranked as the 9th longest flight globally in 2024, covering 14,124 km.

-With 323,025 aircraft movements in 2024, it retained its position as the busiest airport in Mexico and Latin America.
+With 313,467 aircraft movements in 2025, it retained its position as the busiest airport in Mexico and among the most active in Latin America.
 Despite having only two runways, it remains one of the busiest dual-runway airports globally.

-In cargo operations, the airport processed 240,035 tons in 2024, ranking second in Mexico after Mexico City-AIFA International Airport and second in Latin America.
+In cargo operations, the airport processed 252,555.6 tons in 2025, ranking second in the country after Mexico City-AIFA International Airport.
 The airport directly supports 35,000 jobs and indirectly influences another 15,000 in the surrounding area.